nataliaev/chat-client/README.md

 ## Features

 - You are getting stream messages from other users
-- You can post messages to the chat using uor name or anonymosly
+- You can post messages to the chat using your name or anonymosly

 ## Installation